Student Leadership Network

 The PAACH Intern Program entails undergraduate students to promote community values and leadership through community involvement at the pan-asian community center.
 Our talented undergraduate students express their creativity through social media management, inventing and facilitating cultural programs, sending out newsletters and leading as advocates for the community within the space and around campus.

 The Intern Program is an opportunity for APA students to develop their academic and social interests through their involvement with PAACH.
 Current and past positions have included:

 - Graphic Design and Marketing Director

-Pan-Asian American Graduate Student Association (PAAGSA) Founded in 2008, the Pan-Asian American Graduate Student Association (PAAGSA) seeks to improve the academic and social lives of Asian and Asian American graduate and professional students at the University of Pennsylvania, and increase their awareness about Asian and Asian American issues.
+Pan-Asian Graduate Student Association (PAGSA) Founded in 2008, the Pan-Asian Graduate Student Association (PAGSA) seeks to improve the academic and social lives of Asian and Asian American graduate and professional students at the University of Pennsylvania, and increase their awareness about Asian and Asian American issues.
 Through our various social, academic, health and wellness, and service-related activities, we seek to establish connections between both international Asian and Asian American students across the graduate and professional schools, thereby fostering a sense of community among the Pan-Asian population at Penn.

 Promoting Enriching Experiences and Relationships (PEER) In 2003, the PEER Mentoring Program was established under the Pan-Asian American Community House (PAACH).
 The program helps first year students adjust to college life, specifically life at the University of Pennsylvania.
 Throughout the year, there will be an emphasis on identity development, emotional health, academic success, belonging, and community consciousness.